TheBenchwarmer21/TheBookaholics/README.md

 ## Brief Application Description
-This application will offer users the ability to transverse books that they are able to read and give a review to, given the collection of a collection of books that Google Books provides to choose from.
+This application will offer users the ability to transverse books that they are then able to read and give a review to, given the collection of books that Google Books provides to choose from.
 Able to see other reviews from other users as well!

 ## Contributors